 So much of the world today lives on synthetic materials made from oil, rather than natural fibers made from wool.
 Consumers often choose plastic-based carpet or rugs with a small amount of recycled content and think they are doing their part to save the planet.
 Even when manufacturers focus on color and style, they sometimes forget that wool offers more options than any other material.

 Choosing to make as many ethical choices as possible when purchasing products is very important and essential for the future of our children and our planet.
-When you purchase a rug that has been constructed from wool you are making an ethical decision as well as a good health decision for your family and for your environment.
+When you purchase carpeting or a rug that has been constructed from wool you are making an ethical decision as well as a good health decision for your family and for your environment.

 An interesting look at how wool is manufactured.